Peacebeuponu94/hardhat-ico-vesting/README.md

 # ERC20 ICO with Vesting schedule

-- Crowdsale
+- Crowdsale (send eth to smart contract and compute ammount of tokens based on a rate)
-- Timed Crowdsale
+- Timed Crowdsale (opening time and closing time)
-- Capped Crowdsale
+- Capped Crowdsale (maximum amount of funds it can raise on a crowd sale)
-- Minted Crowdsale
+- Minted Crowdsale (every time a token is purchased, it is minted, instead of having a set total supply)
-- Whitelist Crowdsale
+- Whitelist Crowdsale (if you're on a previously crafted list of addresses, you can buy)
-- Refundable Crowdsale
+- Refundable Crowdsale (minimum funding goal, if not met, all of the funds sold in the public round are going to be refunded from a refund vault)

-- Presale/Public Sale
+- Presale/Public Sale (ICO has two stages, presale has a different redemption rate, more tokens per eth)
-- Token Distribution & Vesting
+- Token Distribution & Vesting (distribution of initial tokens)

+## How to use

 Install repository using `yarn`

-## Test locally
+### Test locally

 1. Open a terminal and run `yarn hardhat node`
 2. On another terminal, run `yarn hardhat run scripts/deploy.js --network localhost`